-May Day in Havana
+May Day Parade in Havana

 International Workers' Day in Cuba - May 1

-Participate in this event with your tour leader if your group is in Havana on May 1st.
+You can participate in this event with your tour leader if your group is in Havana on May 1st.

 May Day in Cuba is a spectacular scene with masses of people dressed in red, waving flags and displaying banners in support of the Cuban Revolution.
 Traditionally Fidel would address the people with one of his typically lengthy speeches, encouraging and congratulating the workers on their achievements.
 Now it is assumed that Raul or another leading figure will make the speech, albeit a somewhat shorter one.